 Here’s my contention: while changing nothing about the color or the typography, it’s possible, in my opinion, to dramatically improve Gmail’s overall elegance.
 All it takes is a more discerning eye paid to the design of the spaces between elements.
 That is, by normalizing the space between like elements, aligning elements along similar spatial planes, moderately increasing the space between stacked items and paying attention to how elements are framed by negative space, we can get what is, in my opinion, a significantly more attractive Gmail interface.

-To see what I mean, just roll over the Flash movie below to compare and contrast the original interface with my spatially revised alternative.
+To see what I mean, compare and contrast the original interface with my spatially revised alternative.
 In my opinion, anyway, the extra attention paid to this facet of the design results in a significantly better presentation.
 It doesn’t completely transform the product, I admit, but it does add a nontrivial if intangible value to the presentation.

 When I started writing this post, I wanted to say that this improved elegance can be had for free, because well spacing is free.
 Well, of course that’ not true.
 First, there’s the added overhead in the CSS; to achieve this effect, some properties would need to be explicitly specified where before they may have been set to default values.
 That would be a minor cost though, a few kilobytes at most, by my guess.